Frequently Asked Questions

 What percentage tip is customary for wait staff, and services?

 It is customary to tip anywhere from 10% to 20% based on the service for restaurant and bar staff and services in beauty salons and spas.
-Tips to grocery baggers, store clerks, gas station attendants is at your discretion but generally anywhere from 5 to ten pesos depending on the amount of work and help they offer.
+Tips to grocery baggers, store clerks, gas station attendants

-How do i get to ajijic from the airport?
+How do I get to Ajijic from the airport?

 There are taxi booths “TAXI” just outside of the International and Domestic Arrivals gates.
-The taxi ride to Ajijic is under 500 pesos.
+The taxi ride to Ajijic is under 600 pesos.
 You will pay it to the booth attendant and he will give you a ticket to give to the taxi driver outside.
 Only go with the official taxi drivers in the white airport taxi cars.

-is there public transit in ajijic?
+Is there public transit in Ajijic?

-what credit and debit cards can i use in ajijic?
+What credit and debit cards can I use in Ajijic?

 Cash is the usual form of payment Lakeside.
-However, some bigger stores like Walmart, some brand stores in the mall, a few higher end boutique shops and spas, and very few restaurants will take credit cards.
+However, some bigger stores like grocery stores,Walmart, some brand stores in the mall, a few higher end boutique shops and spas, and most restaurants will take credit cards.

 You can use your NOB debit cards at the bank machines in town.

-how much will my expenses be?
+How much will my expenses be?

 Expenses are based on your lifestyle and standard of living.
 Some people like to eat out on a regular basis and others like to cook at home.
 Based on averages this is what you can expect to spend in Ajijic.
-Dinner for two: appetizer, entree and a bottle of wine 500 pesos.
+Dinner for two: appetizer, entree and a bottle of wine $1,500 pesos.

 Movies: drink, popcorn admission for 2.
 200pesos.